Inside 'Eighth Grade,' the Quintessential Film About Growing Up in the Age of Instagram (Exclusive)

 Photo by Linda Kallerus / Courtesy of A24

-"People are surprised to find out I never talked about my own eighth grade experience with her," the comedian and now director, Bo Burnham, announces, gesturing towards Elsie Fisher, the star of his feature debut, Eighth Grade.
-The actress, 15, pulls up a chair next to Burnham, nodding her blonde head in agreement.
+"People are surprised to find out I never talked about my own eighth grade experience with her," Bo Burnham shrugs, gesturing towards Elsie Fisher, the star of his feature debut, Eighth Grade.
+The actress, 15, pulls up a chair next to her director, nodding her blonde head in agreement.

 Any surprise is because Eighth Grade, in select theaters now, centers on a 13-year-old coming of age on the internet, and Burnham became famous on YouTube before becoming a YouTuber was a thing, uploading self-made videos in the aughts and amassing millions upon millions of views.
 While many first-time filmmakers channel themselves into an analogous avatar, he shrugs, "I did 10 years of doing a job talking about myself f**king nonstop, you know what I mean?
 I was desperate to [write] somebody that wasn't me and wasn't an exploration of my younger self."